forestgrape/coronavirus/index.md

 * This is work in progress, so mistakes of any form are likely.
 Parts under heavy work are mostly marked with '[in work]'.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
-* The license is Creative Commons Attribution 4.0. (since 3.11. before it was at most CCA 4.0).
+* The license is Creative Commons Attribution 4.0. (since 3.11. before it was at most CCA 4.0, changed, since I hope for more feedback).
 However a thanks may be more suitable than citing, please ask in this case.
   <!--* the more content is useful the more referencing is IMHO appropriate.
   * For inspiration/cherry picking ideas, thanks are enough and welcome. -->
 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#general-suggestions-and-thoughts) and [Covid-19](./covid19.md#public-description).